zombocom/rack-timeout/README.markdown

 Observers
 ---------

-Observers are objects or blocks that are notified about state changes during a request's lifetime.
+Observers are blocks that are notified about state changes during a request's lifetime.
+Keep in mind that the `active` state is set every ~1s, so you'll be notified every time.

-You can register an observer easily with a block:
+You can register an observer with:

     Rack::Timeout.register_state_change_observer(:a_unique_name) { |env| do_things env }

-This is how logging is implemented, too.
-See `Rack::Timeout::StageChangeLoggingObserver`.
+There's currently no way to subscribe to changes into or out of a particular state.
+To check the actual state we're moving into, read `env['rack-timeout.info'].state`.
+Handling going out of a state would require some additional logic in the observer.

 You can remove an observer with `unregister_state_change_observer`:

     Rack::Timeout.unregister_state_change_observer(:a_unique_name)

+rack-timeout's logging is implemented using an observer; see `Rack::Timeout::StageChangeLoggingObserver` in logger.rb for the implementation.

-Custom observers might be used to store statistics on request length, timeouts, etc., and potentially do performance tuning on the fly.
+Custom observers might be used to do cleanup, store statistics on request length, timeouts, etc., and potentially do performance tuning on the fly.

 Logging